QuickScreen is a very thorough online dyslexia test for adults aged 17+.

 - There are 6 parts to the QuickScreen test: Verbal Skills, Visual Skills, Vocabulary, Memory, Sequencing, Processing

 - You can complete the 6 elements in any order and you don’t have to complete all sections of the test in one go.
 Just log in to your account again and complete the next section when you are ready.
 You will be able to clearly see your progress so far.

 - You can typically complete all all 6 elements in under 1 hour

-It is recommended that you complete as much of it as you can.
+It is recommended that you complete as much of your adult dyslexia test as you can.
 If you don’t know the spelling of a word, you can type it as best you can.
 The more information provided the more your results will be of help and relevance.
 Whilst there are some harder words to spell, at least two thirds of the content is made up of words you should find quite easy to spell.

-3. The QuickScreen online dyslexia test is intended for anyone who is experiencing difficulties with aspects of literacy and wishes to find out whether this is possibly due to dyslexia.
+- The QuickScreen dyslexia test for adults is intended for anyone who is experiencing difficulties with aspects of literacy and wishes to find out whether this is possibly due to dyslexia.
 However, if someone is dyslexic, but is effectively using strategies to deal with this and achieving high levels of literacy attainment, then this screening may not be appropriate.

 - When all six tests have been completed you will see a full and very detailed report (including easy to interpret bar graphs) with recommendations for skills improvement and ways to have any difficulties accommodated.

 - The report will state if you have ‘none, borderline, mild, moderate or strong’ indicators of dyslexia and detail results for your learning and processing skills profiles.